mgao6767/frds/docs/source/index.rst

 The structure of |frds| is simple:

+* :mod:`frds.algorithms` provides a collection of algorithms.
 * :mod:`frds.measures` provides a collection of measures.
-* :mod:`frds.algorithms` provides a collection of algorithms.
 * :mod:`frds.datasets` provides example datasets.

 --------
 Examples
 --------

-|frds| aims to provide out-of-the-box.
+Some simple examples.

 Measure
 -------